reyes-dev/chess/README.md

 Traditional Chess, playable from the command line, written from scratch in Ruby.

 ## Description
-A Chess game you can play.
+A Chess game [you can play here](https://replit.com/@reyesdev/chess).
 You can play against a simple-minded CPU that makes random moves or another human.
 It enforces the main rules of the game, including restricted piece movements and check/checkmate, and includes the essentials features such 6 types of pieces, castling, pawn promotion, en-passant, being multiplayer, a colored board and black/white team colors.
 I've used modularization to organize code into feature-specific files, classes to model individual pieces and concepts such as the board and gameplay loop, and YAML serialization to save and load games.

 ## Features
-- Human vs Human
+- Win by putting your enemy in checkmate
+- Move around the board and take enemy pieces
-- Human vs AI
+- Play Human vs Human, or Human vs AI
-- Save and Load your games
+- Save and load your games from the main menu
-- Unicode graphics
+- Unicode graphics and color

 ## Play online
-[Link to the replit](https://replit.com/@reyesdev/chess) where you can easily play it from your browser.
+[Link to the live replit](https://replit.com/@reyesdev/chess) where you can easily play it from your browser.
 Just hit the green run button and wait a moment for the dependencies to install.

 ## Run locally
 Step-by-step instructions on how to run chess from your very own terminal! *Note: You will need to have Ruby and Git installed.*